RosePwns/Research/OpenAI/External_Interaction/README.md

 # Breaking The Rules

 ## The Conversation
-This is a conversation between me and ChatGPT regarding information that it did no poccess before I provided resources.
+This is a conversation between me and ChatGPT regarding information that it did not possess before I provided resources.
 It used links I provided to learn new information.
 It then denys having done so, and refuses to access links anymore.

 ### User
 ```Tell me about the disappearance of Regan Ambrose.
 Cite your sources.```